 “If a person normally consumes large amounts of caffeine-containing substances during the week, a withdrawal or rebound headache may occur on weekends or holidays if similar amounts are not consumed,” writes the National Headache Foundation.
 “The pain producing mechanism of the headache is probably due to the vasodilation of cranial arteries.”

 That’s interesting.
 I guess I better remember to drink all the coffee on the weekends (or just quit coffee altogether, which is NOT going to happen).

 But an even more important factor to pay attention to may be your stress levels.
-As Dr. Francisco J. Gomez, MD shares in Patient Care Online, he sees many patients who work all week at stressful jobs and then get “breakthrough headaches” during the weekend, after they’ve finally had a chance to destress and unwind.
+As Francisco J. Gomez, MD, shares in Patient Care Online, he sees many patients who work all week at stressful jobs and then get “breakthrough headaches” during the weekend after they’ve finally had a chance to destress and unwind.

 Dr. Gomez cites a 2014 study published in Neurology that helps confirm his theory.
-The study looked at migraine sufferers in their 40s (*shoots up hand*), and asked them to record their triggers/symptoms in a migraine diary.
-The researchers found that migraines tended to occur soon after the sufferers felt themselves destressing from their weeks.
+The study looked at migraine sufferers in their 40s (*shoots up hand*), and asked them to record their triggers and symptoms in a migraine diary.
+The researchers found that migraine attacks tended to occur soon after the sufferers felt themselves destressing from their weeks.